luketudge/introduction-to-programming/topics/extras/glossary.md

     print(item)
 ```

-Of they can use the `while` [keyword](#keyword) to repeat the given actions until a particular condition is no longer fulfilled.
+Or they can use the `while` [keyword](#keyword) to repeat the given actions until a particular condition is no longer fulfilled.
 For example:

 ```python
 answer = 'yes'